What Is Cryptojacking and How Does It Work?

 Cryptojacking is elusive and many people may not notice their device is running malicious code.
 Poor device performance is usually the most noticeable sign that something is wrong with your device.
 This can include operating slowly or randomly shutting off.
 When combined with other red flags such as overheating or a large electricity bill, you may want to run antivirus software to find and remove the cryptojacking malware.

 Prevention is always better than trying to remedy issues.
 Staying alert and proactively protecting your data and devices can go a long way in stopping cybercrime.
-To learn more, read our detailed guide on how to stay safe online.
+You should also consider getting antivirus software to prevent and remove malware.

 Comprehensive Protection With Database Updates Every 3 Hours